inko-lang/website/source/manual/virtual-machine/instructions.html.md

 ## Introduction

-IVM has quite a few instructions, 139 at the time of writing to be exact.
+IVM has quite a few instructions.
 Some of these instructions are rather low-level, while others are high-level instructions such as `DirectoryList`.

 The instruction set is a register based instruction set, based on [Three-address code][tac].